 Karen served as the Executive Director of Americans for Informed Democracy from 2010-2012, and orchestrated the relaunch/rebrand as AMP Global Youth.
 When not in G+ Hangouts with AMP leaders, she’s a Campaign Director for the Food Justice Team at MomsRising.org.
 Karen has served as the Advocacy Manager for Oxfam International’s Education for All Campaign in Mali, a network strategist for Netcentric Campaigns, a Communications Coordinator for the Bank Information Center, and a Peace Corps Volunteer in Niger.
 She has spoken about networks, new media, and social change at Ford Foundation, Connect US Fund, Miami-Dade College, True Spin, Millennium Campus Network, Physicians for Social Responsibility and numerous other conferences.
 She has a Masters in Public Affairs from the Woodrow Wilson School of Princeton University, and is an avid gardener, food justice activist and mom to two wild and crazy kids.

+David Devlin-Foltz directs the Advocacy Planning and Evaluation Program (APEP).
 Since 1999, David Devlin-Foltz has directed efforts to strengthen advocacy on global issues by commissioning and helping organizations to apply tools for effective message framing, planning and evaluation.
-Click here for full bio
+Devlin-Foltz brings to APEP some twenty-five years of experience in funding, managing and evaluating public education, international exchange, and constituency building efforts in East Africa, southern Africa and the United States.

 Robert T. Coonrod